TWUOnline/far-centre-guides/pages/03.fhss/08.engl-101-intro-to-writing/04.lesson-notes/02.module-2/docs.md

 5. Students will probably need more time to complete Task 1, so give them 2~3 more hours to post their work to the forum page out of the lab.
 In terms of Task 2, after you make sure of all the students’ submission, give them 1 day to do peer-review after Task 1.
 To set up the deadlines of these two tasks, please communicate with the professor in advance.
 6. After the Task 2 is done, the professor will post his/her brief feedback to each student.
 7. This activity must be fully completed.

+### Lab Activity 1.3 [M2 Worksheet] (Individual Homework)
+**Use the M2 worksheet template to start outlining your annotated bibliography**.
+Based on your research question mentioned in your Topic Development template (Lab Activity 1.2), find FIVE different kinds of sources (Credibility rating level 3-5) that can help you to answer your research question.
+Then, complete the worksheet template as it is the process of outlining your five annotated bibliographies.
+The five sources should be published within the last 10 years.

+<span style="color:red">**[NOTEs to the facilitator]**</span>
+Please help students to understand the instructions of this worksheet assignment in the lab.
+Its example is provided, so please help them to take a look at the example worksheet for their understanding.
+Make sure that they understand how to fill in the chart and find at least one or two sources during the lab individually.
+Then, give them 2~3 days to complete and submit this worksheet to M2 Ongoing Dropbox.
+Please communicate with your professor to set up the deadline of this worksheet in advance.
+Students will receive the professor’s feedback within 2~4 days via the same Dropbox.

+Lab Activity 1.4 [Writing practice]: (Group work) – Forum page  Hidden view for students With your partner(s), write one annotated bibliography based on the article "UN Human Rights Committee Blasts Canada on Gender Wage Gap” provided.
+•	Research question: "What are the causes of the gender wage gap between male and females in the current Canadian labour market?
+•	Reading article: "UN Human Rights Committee Blasts Canada on Gender Wage Gap”
+•	Follow the Annotated Bibliography Paragraph Pattern mentioned in Lesson 4.
+•	The length of the annotated bibliography should be about 200 words.
+•	Post it to this forum page by the end of the lab.

+<span style="color:red">**[NOTEs to the facilitator]**</span>
+This activity forum page has been hidden, so please activate the forum page link for students when they need to do this activity in the lab.
+1. Grouping 2~3 students per group is ideal.
+2. After you make sure of each group’s completion at the end of the lab, post [this example annotated bibliography](example-annotated-bibliography.pdf) in order for them to review which part of their group annotated bibliography needs to be improved.
+Students can also check this example individually after the lab.

+<span style="color:red">**[NOTEs to the facilitator for Lab 5]**</span>
+On the day of Lab 5, students may not need to come to the lab, but they should meet with their writing coach or a writing center tutor online to revise their final draft of the module 2 assignment (i.e. 5 annotated bibliographies).
+They will need to upload the coach or tutor’s feedback file OR upload their original file to M2 Ongoing Dropbox before they revise their final draft with the coach/tutor so that their professor can check how the final draft has been revised.

+### Assessment

+<span style="color:red">**[NOTEs to the facilitator]**</span>
+- Make the M2 in-class writing template visible when everyone is ready to write their annotated bibliography.
+- Doublecheck if all the students have their own laptop.
+- Doublecheck if they are referring to their M2 worksheet and course-related materials ONLY.
+- Doublecheck if they submitted a correct file before they leave.
+- If many of the students need more time, give them 5 minutes more.